boyin8/wireless-docs/docs/index.md

-# Wireless Communication Algorithms
+# Wireless Communication Documentation

-Welcome to the **Wireless Communication Algorithms** documentation!
+Welcome to the **Wireless Communication** documentation!
 This resource is designed to provide a comprehensive and accessible guide to key concepts, algorithms, and techniques in wireless communications.
-Whether you are a student, researcher, or engineer, this documentation serves as a reference for both foundational and advanced topics in the field.

 ## Purpose
 The primary goal of this documentation is to:

 - **Share knowledge** about wireless communication principles and algorithms.
 - Provide **step-by-step explanations** of key concepts like MMSE, ZF, and NOMA.
 - Enable practical understanding through **Python/Matlab examples**.
-- Serve as a **reference** for academic and industrial applications.

 ## Topics Covered
 This documentation is organized into the following sections: